 The dinner was nice and his friends were good company.
 For three hours they talked and laugh like they did when they were still in high school, then they said good bye, and once again went on their own separate ways.
 When he came home later that day, he felt worse than he had for months.

 His friends had all grown up.
-Chad became a chef, Tatsuki opened her own dojo, Keigo took up news reporting, Mizuiro taught in their old high school, and Orhime and Ishida, two successful lawyers in the States, were engaged, their wedding set for the next summer.
+Chad became a chef, Tatsuki opened her own dojo, Keigo took up news reporting, Mizuiro taught in their old high school, and Orhime and Ishida, two successful lawyers in the States, were engaged, their wedding set in the next summer.
 He wished he could live and grow old with them, experience life to the full before experiencing death, but that could never be.
 Unknowingly, they had left him behind, forever sixteen.

 Once upon a time he aspired to be the best brain surgeon, the best brother, and the best son.
 He planned for his future, worked hard for a career, saved up for his future house, his future retirement, and perhaps, for his future family.
 Once upon a time, he dreamt of living.